So McDonald’s doesn’t make their money from selling burgers.

 In 2014, the McDonald’s corporation made $27.4 billion in revenues, of which fully $9.2 billion came from franchised locations and the rest ($18.2 billion) was from company-operated restaurants.

 Hold up, we can hear you saying “The majority of their revenue came from company-operated restaurants, a full two-thirds!”
-Yep, but what about the profit margins?
+So most of McDonald’s annual revenue came from these restaurants, but what about the profit margins?

 It costs way more money to run your own store than it does to sit back and collect cash.